1. Schedule Your Appointment

 How Can I Extend the Life of My Brakes?

-Proper maintenance and good driving habits both help extend brake life.
-Schedule regular inspections and replace worn components as soon as needed.
-Maintain a safe following distance and avoid hard, sudden stops.
-At Christian Brothers Automotive Woodmen & Powers, we guide you with practical tips for driving and maintenance to protect your brake investment.
+Regular inspections and replacing worn components promptly are the most effective steps.
+Pairing those with good driving habits (maintaining a safe following distance and avoiding hard, sudden stops) reduces unnecessary wear.
+At Christian Brothers Automotive Woodmen & Powers, we share practical tips for both maintenance and driving to help you protect your brake investment.

 Why does my brake pedal feel soft or “spongy”?

-A soft or spongy pedal is a serious safety concern, often indicating air or moisture in the brake lines or a failing master cylinder.
-This hydraulic issue reduces stopping power and requires immediate professional inspection to ensure your brakes function safely and reliably.
+A soft or spongy pedal is a serious concern.
+It often indicates air or moisture in the brake lines or a failing master cylinder, either of which can reduce stopping power.
+Don’t delay on this one: bring your vehicle in for a professional inspection right away.

 Your Local Christian Brothers Amenities